danieldickison/transmission-site/about.markdown

 come to know themselves and locate themselves in the broader social weave.
 A culminating exhibit is one version of this witnessing.

-## Project Lineage {#lineage}
+## Family {#family}

-This project exists in lineage with other queer and trans quilting projects throughout history.
+This project exists in an impossibly complex web of trans and queer textile projects that extends both backwards and sideways through time.

+We also find siblingship with other projects outside of the textile world.

+Below are short, living lists of some of these projects.
+They’re quite incomplete.
+Please contact [transmissionsquilts@gmail.com](mailto:transmissionsquilts@gmail.com) if you have other projects that feel like they belong here.

+### Project Lineage

-- **Names Quilt**: the AIDS memorial quilt project housed in the Bay (ongoing)
+- **Names Quilt**: The AIDS memorial quilt project housed in the Bay (ongoing)
-- **Euphoria Quilt Project**: a trans and queer group quilt project all about gender-expansive joy (ongoing and national)
+- **Euphoria Quilt Project**: Trans and queer group quilt project all about gender-expansive joy

-This project also exists in lineage with other trans projects that share its name.
+(ongoing and national)

+### Project Siblings

 - **Transmissions**: Chapbook by Nino Claveria published by Clones Go Home Press
-- **Tranzmission Prison Project**: mutual aid project providing books to incarcerated trans and queer siblings
+- **Tranzmission Prison Project**: Mutual aid project providing books to incarcerated trans and queer siblings

-## Other Projects to Support {#other}

-TBD …
+- **Many Hands Make a Quilt**: Zine written by Jess Bailey celebrating the many histories of radical quilting

+## Frequently Asked Questions {#faq}

+### Why quilts and audio?

+Quilts and audio both answer the question “what will last?”
+This question has always been relevant and yet feels particularly present these days.

+What will last?
+The physical, the durable, the object from my grandma.
+If the future has people, may those people stay warm.

+What will last?
+The ambient, the fleeting, the short-wave audio file saved on this cassette.
+If the future has music, may we contribute to its soundscape.

+### What is a quilting bee?

+A quilting bee is a traditional gathering space where often women and gender-exploded people could gather and make work together.
+They share stitches but perhaps more importantly they share food, gossip and the commitment to keeping each other safe.
+They are the places where people who are not given places make themselves a place.
+How is this a textile project when many of the collaborating artists are working in other mediums?

+I make quilts because they can hold anything.
+This project is a celebration and a test of that.
+Let’s see how jazz music, tattoos and a ceramic mug can smash together to make a quilt.

+### Does my friend deserve a quilt?

+yes :)

+### How many years do I have to be quilting to be able to get involved in this project?

+absolutely zilch get in here girl.